dssg/usal_echo_public/README.md

 The instructions below assume that you are working setting up the repository in your terminal.

 #### 1. Conda env and pip install
-Download the requirements.txt and environment.yml files.
+Download the environment.yml and requirements.txt files.
 Create a new conda environment from the .yml file and install required packages with pip.
 ```
 conda env create -f environment.yml
+pip install -r requirements.txt
 ```

 #### 2. Clone repository